-On March 23, 1933, Alexander (Al) Lillien Jr. (born February 28, 1897), a “master liquor-runner,” was found murdered in his Atlantic Highlands mansion.
+On March 23, 1933, Alexander (Al) Lillien Jr. (born February 28, 1897), a “master liquor-runner,” was found murdered in his Middletown mansion.
 Lillien, 36, along with his brother William, controlled a bootlegging gang that extended from Montreal down to Virginia, operating out of the Navesink neighborhood near where the navigation tower now stands.

 Detectives believed that the killers “swept up to the front door in an automobile, rang the bell and killed Lillien when he answered it.”
 Lillien’s bodyguard and his caretaker had found the body after returning from a business trip, which would explain why Lillien answered the door himself.
 Lillien was shot three times in the head and neck from behind; observers thought he was likely fleeing toward a balcony in an effort to escape.

 According to the Asbury Park Press, “A pair of pall bearers’ gloves and an upturned ace of spades, found on the buffet in the dining room of the palatial home overlooking Sandy Hook and the harbor, was accepted by police as evidence that Lillien had been ‘put on the spot.’”
 Al Lillien was alone when his murderers made their attack, and there was no evidence that he made any attempt to resist them, although police described him as a man “who would shoot it out with the best of them.”

 The Feds Raided Al Lillien’s Mansion in 1929